Rishit30G/Rishit30G/README.md

 - 👨🏻‍💻 &nbsp; I enjoy solving programming problems at Codeforces and LeetCode
 - 💬 &nbsp; Feel free to ask my review on latest tools and tech products in market!
 - 📚 &nbsp; When I'm free I like to work on my soft skills and make my self a better person
+- 💳 &nbsp; Visit: https://bit.ly/rishit-gupta to know more
 - ⚡ &nbsp; FunFact: Daily Meditation 🧘🏻‍♂️> Daily Motivation 💪